mk20661/CASA0014_Coursework/README.md

 # SoundDancing

-An Arduino-based project designed to create a sound-reactive and light-reactive to control remotely Chrono Lumina through sound sensor, LDR, NeoPixel and MQTT,
+An Arduino-based project designed to create a sound-reactive and light-reactive to control remotely Chrono Lumina through sound sensor, LDR, NeoPixel and MQTT.
-This project is the Assignment for CASA0014 Connected Environments.
+This project is the Assignment for **CASA0014 Connected Environments**.

 ## Project Status 🚧